-It is well noted in history that Egypt was the first country to dig a canal across its land with a view to activate world trade.
+It is well noted in history that Egypt was the first country to dig a canal across its land to activate world trade.
 The Suez Canal is supposed to be the shortest link between the east and the west due to its unique geographic location; it is an important international navigation canal.

 The Egyptians were historically famous for the excavation of canals, still from the pharaonic era.
 Already in the seventh century B.C., the 26th dynasty King Necho II connected the Nile with the Red Sea through an east-west oriented channel, reopened and strengthened by the Arab colonizers to strengthen the commercial relations between the new territories of the Nile and the motherland.

 The first to consider a canal going from the South to the North was in the Venetians, who in the Middle Ages began the ideal project to cut the Suez peninsula and connect the Mediterranean with the Red Sea.

 The canal was ignored and buried by the sand and it was reopened by the Arabs during the reign of the Caliph Omar Ibn El- Khattab and again it was forgotten and no more heard about.

 The modern Suez Canal is created using forced labor, with hundreds of thousands of Egyptian peasants who were recruited compulsory to dig the canal.
 Egypt paid a very unusual price for digging the Suez Canal.